 3. Gate-level Modeling

-A Hardware Description Language (HDL) allows us to model the structure and behavior of hardware modules.
-Different levels of abstraction exist for such models.
-Computer-Aided Design (CAD) tools which understand an HDL perform the mapping of abstract module descriptions to logic gates.
+A hardware description language (HDL) models the structure and behavior of hardware modules.
+Hardware can be modeled at different levels of abstraction.
+Computer-aided design (CAD) tools that understand an HDL map abstract module descriptions to logic gates.
 This process process is called synthesis.
-Further, we are able to test our HDL-based hardware designs through simulation.
-Here, we apply inputs to our hardware modules and check the correctness of the outputs.
+We can test HDL-based designs by simulation.
+In simulation, we apply inputs to a module and verify the outputs.

-In this class we harness SystemVerilog as our HDL.
-SystemVerilog supports hardware modeling and simulation.
-The following tools will allow us to compile and test our designs:
+In this course, we use SystemVerilog as our HDL.
+SystemVerilog supports both modeling and simulation.
+We will use the following tools to compile and test our designs:

 Note

-We rely on open source or at least free software if possible.
+We rely on open-source or free software where possible.
 This means that you may install and run the tools on your own machines if desired.
-However, for the regular lab sessions, use the provided installations.
-If you’d like to explore further and use a custom installation, we can talk in the open lab sessions.
+However, for the labs, use the provided installations.
+If you’d like to explore further and use a custom installation, we can talk in the open labs.

-SystemVerilog may be used at different levels of abstractions.
+SystemVerilog can be used at multiple levels of abstraction.
 More abstract models are typically easier to comprehend but further away from the actual hardware.
 In this exercise we’ll make our start in SystemVerilog by designing gate-level modules.
 Gate-level models represent a low-level abstraction and are also called structural-level models.

 Note

 Engineers typically design their circuits at higher levels.
 As we’ll see in Section 4.1 these higher-level formulations are then automatically lowered to the gate level.
-For the time being, SystemVerilog’s gate-level primitives are a good first choice since they allow us to transfer our schematics directly into the HDL.
+For the time being, SystemVerilog’s gate-level primitives are a good first choice because they let us to transfer schematics directly into the HDL.

 Table 3.1 Subset of SystemVerilog’s gate-level primitives.